chiyu144/taipei-day-trip-website/README.md

 #### Taipei Day Trip Website
-- WeHelp Bootcamp 2022 assigned project.
+- WeHelp Bootcamp 2022 assigned project
-- A travel e-commerce demo website.
+- A travel e-commerce demo website
 - This repository is no longer maintained.
 The live demo is available only as a screenshot 🖼

 #### Features